 You can change your address online, by mail, or in person at your local KS DMV office.

-NOTE: This will update your KS driver’s license and vehicle registration records only.
-The KS DMV will not issue you a replacement card unless you apply for one.
-See the “Replace Your KS Driver’s License/ID” and “Replace Your KS Registration and Title” sections below for more information.
+NOTE: The KS DMV will not issue you a replacement credential unless you apply for one.
+See the “Replace Your KS Driver's License/ID".

 To change your Kansas address online, use the KS DMV Online Address Change System.

 - Kansas driver's license or ID card number.

 - Last 4 digits of your Social Security number (SSN).

 To change your address in Kansas by mail, you will need to complete the Change of Address Form (DC-1) and mail it to:

 Topeka, KS 66612

 - KS driver's license or ID card number.